telemaxx/mapsforgesrv/README.md

 The JAR file contains everything needed to run.

 Some graphical user interfaces to configure interactively and run MapsforgeSrv can be found at https://github.com/JFritzle.
-In particular, there are convenient interfaces between MapsforgeSrv and the QMapShack or MyTourbook map applications.
+In particular, there are convenient interfaces between MapsforgeSrv and the map applications _QMapShack_ or _MyTourbook_.

-Command line parameters:
+#### Command line parameters:

 	-c   [config]		Configuration folder (default: none)
 	-h   [help]  		Print the help text and exit

-Run mapsforge tile server:
+#### Run mapsforge tile server:

 	java -jar <Path>/mapsforgesrv-fatjar.jar -c <Configuration folder>

-Configuration requirements:
+#### Configuration requirements:
 * Configuration folder must contain a server configuration file `server.properties` and a subfolder `tasks`.
 * Subfolder `tasks` can contain several task configuration files with file extension `.properties`.
-* Each task configuration files configures a separate server task to be processed concurrently.<br>While server is running, task files and thus tasks can be added, modified or deleted on the fly.
+* Each task configuration files configures a separate server task to be processed concurrently.
 * Case-sensitive server task name = task file name with file extension cut off.

 Each configuration file can contain